Constitution & Bylaws

 A. The President shall preside at all meetings including all those specially called.
 He/she may appoint an auditor and is an ex-officio member of all committees.
 The President shall sign all checks in the absence or inability of the Treasurer to perform this duty.

 B. The Vice President shall serve as an active aide to the President.
 In the absence of or at the request of the President, the Vice President shall perform the duties of the President.
-The Vice President will also be a member of the Program Committee, and may serve as Chair of that Committee.
+The Vice President may also be a member of the Program Committee and may serve as Chair of that Committee.

-C. The Recording Secretary shall keep a record of all meetings and provide a copy to the President within ten days.
-Minutes of actual business transacted shall be read at the following meeting for approval by the membership.
+C. The Recording Secretary shall keep a record of meetings and provide a copy to the President within ten days.
+Minutes of actual business transacted shall be read at the following meeting for approval.
 He/she shall preserve all published accounts of the Society’s activities.

 D. The Treasurer shall collect all dues and provide for the regular financial operations of the Society.
-The financial records shall be audited at the end of the Treasurer’s term in office.
+The financial records shall be audited at least every two years when the Treasurer is re-elected or before a new Treasurer takes office.

-G. The Membership Secretary shall maintain a current listing of all active members of the Society and provide same to other members as requested.
+G. The Membership Secretary shall maintain a current listing of all active members of the Society.
 The Membership Secretary is responsible for providing new members with appropriate information regarding membership in the Society.

-H. The Website Coordinator shall collect and edit information for the Society’s Internet website, and oversee the preparation of any online membership or conference registration forms.
-The Coordinator shall also be a member of the Publications Committee.
+H. The Website Coordinator shall collect and edit information for the Society’s Internet website and oversee the preparation of any online membership forms.

 ARTICLE VI COMMITTEES

-SECTION 6.2 The officers and standing committee chairpersons shall constitute the Executive Committee.
+SECTION 6.3 The officers and members-at-large shall constitute the Executive Committee.

 A. A simple majority of the Executive Committee shall constitute a quorum.